ABOVE PIC SHOWS

 mounting bracket to the stock bracket that is bolted to the

-using teflon tape or paste on the threads.
+using teflon paste on the threads.
 The bottom

 feed fitting should face towards the front of the car.